camerontredoux/Arch-Linux-Installation/README.md

 Reboot and Installing Necessary Packages
 ---

-At this point, you have a very minimal installation with your bootloader setup and all the necessary packages needed to simply run Arch Linux.
-However, it will look very boring considering it is just a terminal.
-You also won't be able to have proper power management setup at this point or any graphics drivers.
+At this point, you should have a very minimal installation with your bootloader setup and all the necessary packages needed to simply run Arch Linux.
+However, it kind of looks boring, considering it is just a terminal.
+You also won't be able to have proper power management setup at this point.
 So, let's move on to the next stage of the installation!
 (This is where we setup ```X.Org```, ```bspwm```, ```tlp```, etc.)